riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-04-14-The-World-A-Family-History-Simon-Sebag-Montefiore.markdown

 ---
 layout: post
-title: Book review — The World - A Family History, by Simon Sebag-Montefiore
+title: Book review — The World - A Family History of Humanity, by Simon Sebag-Montefiore
 date: 2024-04-14
 categories: books history
 ---